Looking for the latest cyber security stats and trends? We’ve got you covered.

 A network vulnerability is a weakness or flaw which can be exploited by a malicious actor to perform unauthorized actions within a computer system.

 Malware, or malicious software, is any piece of software that was written with the intent of doing harm to data, devices or to people.
-Types of malware include viruses, trojans, spyware, ransomware, adware, worms, file-less malware, or hybrid attacks.
+Types of malware include computer viruses, trojans, spyware, ransomware, adware, worms, file-less malware, or hybrid attacks.
+Recent malware attacks have bencome more sophisticated with the advent of machine learning and targeted spear phishing emails.

 Ransomware is a form of malicious software that threatens you with harm, usually by denying you access to your data.
 The attacker demands a ransom from the victim, with the promise to restore access to the data upon payment.